 Tango challenges our multi-tasking ability.
 Among all tasks in tango dancing, listening to music must take precedence.
 We dance music, not steps.
 Don't pay attention only to the movements and neglect the music.
 Instead, try to express the music and let the music lead you to dance.

 Be calm and unhurried.
 If you miss a beat, wait for the next.
 Take time to finish the step and don't rush to chase the beat.
-Don't be hesitant to suspend, pause and dance in slow motion when music tells you to do so.
+Don't be hesitant to hold, pause and dance in slow motion when music tells you to do so.

 Tango music is quadruple time.
 It has four beats in each measure, counted as 1, 2, 3, 4.
 The first and third beats are downbeats, and the second and fourth beats are upbeats.
 We normally step on the downbeat, but there are many possibilities.
 For example, you can step on both downbeat and upbeat, or pause to skip a few beats, or take two steps on one beat, etc.